flokk.

 Nyhavn Waterfront

 Wrap up the evening with a walk along the iconic colorful harbourfront of Nyhavn, where you can grab ice cream from one of the kiosks and watch the historic wooden boats.
-The atmosphere is lively but
+The atmosphere is lively but easy to navigate with children.

 experiences